Magazine industry sectors

 claimed by free magazines from companies such as the Automobile

 periodicals for readers and advertising.
-The vast majority of
+Most

 customer magazines are free, either sent by post or picked up